Marianne von Werefkin: In Germany 1896–1914

 In 1897, Werefkin founded the Brotherhood of St. Luke (Bruderschaft von Sankt Lukas) in her "pink salon", whose members saw themselves in the tradition of the Guild of Saint Luke and which ultimately formed the nucleus of the New Artists' Association Munich (N.K.V.M) and The Blue Rider.

 In 1897 Werefkin was in Venice with Ažbe, Jawlensky, Dmitry Kardovsky and Igor Grabar, initially to visit a Repin exhibition.
 They then studied the painting of old masters in various museums in northern Italy.

-In 1902 Werefkin's lady's maid Nesnakomoff, then 17 years old, gave birth to a child from Jawlensky, named Andreas Nesnakomoff (died 1984 - named Andreas Jawlensky after his parent's marriage, later in life he would also become a known artist), at the time of the birth both Nesnakomoff and Jawlensky had returned for more than one year to Russia.
+In 1902 Werefkin's lady's maid Nesnakomoff, then 17 years old, gave birth to a child from Jawlensky, named Andreas Nesnakomoff (died 1984 - named Andreas Jawlensky after his parents' marriage, later in life he would also become a known artist), at the time of the birth both Nesnakomoff and Jawlensky had returned for more than one year to Russia.
 In November 1902 Werefkin began writing her Lettres à un Inconnu (Letters to an Unknown) as a kind of diary, which she finished in 1906.
 A year later she went to Normandy with the Russian painter Alexander von Salzmann, while Jawlensky stayed in Munich.
 Jawlensky's painting Die Werefkin im Profil (The Werefkin in profile) was created around 1905.

 In 1906 Werefkin travelled to France with Jawlensky, Nesnakomoff and son Andreas.
 First, they went to Brittany.
 From there Werefkin went via Paris and Arles to Sausset-les-Pins near Marseille, where her painter friend Pierre Girieud (1876–1948) lived.
 There, on the Mediterranean, Werefkin resumed her artistic activity.

 In 1907, Werefkin created her first expressionist paintings.
 Stylistically, Werefkin followed the theories of Vincent van Gogh, Paul Gauguin's surface painting, Louis Anquetin's tone-on-tone painting, Henri de Toulouse-Lautrec's caricature and bold painting, and the ideas of Les Nabis.
 In the circle of friends in Munich, Werefkin was given the nickname "The Frenchwoman".
 In terms of iconology and motifs, Werefkin often drew on the works of Edvard Munch, and she brought the aforementioned artists into the picture before her colleagues, such as Wassily Kandinsky and Gabriele Münter, who took the first steps towards Expressionism.
 At that time, the artists Jan Verkade, Hugo Troendle, Hermann Huber and Curt Herrmann frequented Werefkin's salon.

 In the spring of 1908, Gauguin's Polish friend, Władysław Ślewiński, visited Werefkin.
 He convinced Jawlensky of surface painting.
 In the summer, the two artist couples Werefkin/Jawlensky and Münter/Kandinsky met in Murnau am Staffelsee in Upper Bavaria to paint together.
 In the winter of the same year, Werefkin, Jawlensky, Adolf Erbslöh and Oscar Wittenstein came up with the idea of founding the N.K.V.M., of which Kandinsky was appointed its first chairman in 1909.
 The dancer Alexander Sacharoff became a member of the N.K.V.M.
 With Werefkin and Jawlensky he prepared his big performance at the Odeon in Munich.